2023 Adjudicators & Clinicians

 Vice-Chair, Concert Band

-Isabelle Brassard-Porter has had a long musical career as a performer, conductor and educator.
-As a professional flutist and piccoloist, she had the chance to perform orchestral masterworks from the post romantic era for thirty-two seasons with the Ottawa Symphony Orchestra.
-Ms. Brassard-Porter was the head of the instrumental music program at the Béatrice-Desloges High School Specialized Arts Program where she conducted numerous ensembles including the Béatrice-Desloges Senior Wind Orchestra which has won the highest honors at numerous festivals in Canada, the United States and Europe.
+Isabelle Brassard-Porter has had a long musical career as a performer, conductor, clinician and educator.
+As a professional flutist and piccoloist, performing with the Ottawa Symphony Orchestra for thirty-two seasons.
+Ms. Brassard-Porter was the head of the instrumental music program at the Béatrice-Desloges High School Specialized Arts Program where she conducted numerous ensembles including the Béatrice-Desloges Senior Wind Orchestra which has won the highest honours at numerous festivals in Canada, the United States and Europe.
+She recently was guest conductor for the O.C.D.S.B.
+Senior All-Star Band and the Capital Region Junior Winds Honour Band.
+She is a recipient of MusicFest Canada’s Keith Mann Outstanding Director Award of Excellence.
+Over the course of her career, Isabelle has inspired countless young people to discover the joy and benefits of making music and is happy to continue this mission at MusicFest Canada .

 Jennifer Bell